tdore92/project-3-server/README.md

-My changes are more important
+My changes are more important than yours!

 I hope this breaks something